se-rmutl/engse206-lab/term-project/final-task/Task#1-Implementation-Guide(updated)-v1.1.md

 **Symptoms:**
 ```
-Error: no such table: users
+Error: no such table: Users
 ```

 **Solution:**